Golden Gate Area Council

-The Golden Gate Area Council (GGAC) is a council of the Scouting America, formed by a merger of the San Francisco Bay Area Council, Alameda Council, and the Mount Diablo Silverado Council in June 2020.
+The Golden Gate Area Council (GGAC) is a council of Scouting America, formed by a merger of the San Francisco Bay Area Council, Alameda Council, and the Mount Diablo Silverado Council in June 2020.
 GGAC is one of the five councils that serves the San Francisco Bay Area in California.
 GGAC includes the counties of Alameda, Contra Costa, Lake, Napa, San Francisco, southern Solano, and the northernmost portion of San Mateo.

 The council has headquarters in Pleasanton, California with an Outdoor Programs office in Alameda.
 The council has retail Trading Posts in both its Alameda and Pleasanton offices.
 They also have a Trading Post in Fairfield.
 A Scout Shop in Pleasant Hill is also open for business in the County Square Shopping Center.

 History

 The council formed with the merger of the San Francisco Bay Area Council, Alameda Council, and the Mount Diablo Silverado Council in June 2020.